Anastasia Vedyakova: Professional Activities

 In 2024, Anastasia Vedyakova was awarded the Medal of Merit for Science and Education (France).

 November 2024, the album ”The Fury” by Antonio Vergara, for whom Anastasia recorded her violin, became Grammy(r) nominated in the category ”Best Contemporary Blues Album”.

+In 2025-2026 she has won and been nominated for multiple prestigious awards as a violinist, composer, songwriter, filmmaker, actress, visual artist in the US, Canada, Europe and Asia.

+On July 2026, An Vedi wins the IndieFEST Film Awards, being the only filmmaker from Russia.
+The rest of winners include OSCARS®, BAFTA and EMMY® winning and nominated filmmakers and actors.

 Performances

 She is the first performer of the music by Jan Tamzejian, Tayren Ben-Abraham, Jay Reise, Colette Mourey, András Derecskei, Nadeem Majdalany, Wajdi About Diab, Faraj Garayev.

 2019, she had a solo recital together with Simon Smith during the Saint-Petersburg International Cultural Forum.

 Vedyakova has given performances at the Moscow Conservatory halls, Zaryadye Hall, and the Evangelical Lutheran Cathedral.